basecode/aem-seo-research/assessment/README.md

 # SEO assessment

-## How to
+## Setup

-Run all assessments sequentially.
-Every assessment shall return a CSV that can be copy/pasted into the overall assessment.
+- Run all assessments sequentially.
+- Every assessment shall return a CSV that can be copy/pasted into the overall assessment.
-Every assessment requires an URL as first parameter.
-The URL must be contained in SpaceCat Catalogue.
+- Every assessment requires a URL as first parameter.
+The URL must exist within the SpaceCat Catalogue.

 Example: `node ./assessment/sitemap.js "https://bitdefender.com.au/solutions/"`